inmation/WebStudio-docs/GettingStarted/README.md

 >    }
 >}
 >```
->On the DataStudio side you might find that the actual path to the referenced tag is something like "/System/*INMATION-HOST-01*/Examples/Demo Data/Process Data/FC4711".
+>The path used to access the "tag" information is determined by the setup on the server side.
+Using [DataStudio](https://inmation.com/docs/datastudio/latest/index.html), you can right-click on any node to copy its path from the popup menu.
+When you do this, you might find that the actual path to the referenced tag is something like "/System/*INMATION-HOST-01*/Examples/Demo Data/Process Data/FC4711" (since the default option when you install inmation is to use the hostname instead of "core") .
 To make the binding work in WebStudio all path values then need to be  updated by replacing occurrences of /core/ with the name used (such as *INMATION-HOST-01* in the example).
 >
->In the editor press **^-F** (**⌘-F** on Mac) to show the **Find** option and enter the string to find.
+>In the editor press **ctrl-F** (**⌘-F** on Mac) to show the **Find** option and enter the string to find.
 >
 >![Find](../assets/images/webstudio-editor-find.png)
 >